Affordable Chinese electric vehicles displayed at an auto show with price tags

 BYD Seagull compact electric car on a Canadian suburban driveway with mountains in the distance

 Let's get into the metal.
-These are the vehicles most likely to arrive under the $35,000 threshold, based on manufacturer announcements, import pricing calculations (including 6.1% tariff, freight, and compliance), and industry reporting.
+These are the vehicles most often modeled under the $35,000 threshold, based on public pricing in other markets, rough landed-cost math, and current industry commentary.
+That is not the same thing as confirmed Canadian retail inventory.

 1. BYD Seagull (Atto 1) — ~$24,150 CAD